 Applicants can request funding priority by demonstrating they meet the criteria below:

 - Priority 1 - Team-Based Care: Demonstrates the applicant's experience in training providers to practice team-based care that integrates mental health and SUD prevention, treatment, and recovery services with primary care in community-based settings.
-At least 40% of AMF or APF program graduates must have been trained in interprofessional teams comprised of at least two additional disciplines for at least 1 training rotation in the past 2 academic years, 2017-2018 and 2018-2019.
+At least 40% of AMF or APF program graduates must have been trained in interprofessional teams comprised of at least 2 additional disciplines for at least 1 training rotation in the past 2 academic years, 2022-2023 and 2023-2024.

 -